elixir-lang/elixir-lang.github.com/trademarks.markdown

 You must not visually combine the Elixir logo with any other images, or change the logo in any way other than ways required by printing restrictions.
 If you want to create your own visual identity in relation to Elixir, you might design or combine your mark on top of any "water drop silhouette", as seen in many community projects and initiatives.
 You must not combine or modify the Elixir logo.

+The Elixir logo is [available in our repository](https://github.com/elixir-lang/elixir-lang.github.com/tree/master/logos) in both vertical and horizontal versions.

 ## Nominative use

 The "nominative use" (or "nominative fair use") is a legal doctrine that authorizes everyone (even commercial companies) to use or refer to the trademark of another if: